leyuanheart/Variable-Selection-with-Reinforcement-Learning/README.md

 # Variable-Selection-with-Reinforcement-Learning

-This repository is the official implementation of the paper `Variable-Selection-with-Reinforcement-Learning`.
+This repository is the official implementation of the paper `Reinforced Variable Selection`.

 ## Requirements